djesmond/ROSALAN/README.md

 Sometimes the controller window crashes, just restart the simulation.
 Sometimes only some of the robots move, just restart the simulation.

+# The Code
+Below is a few of the places of interrest if you wish to modify/experiement with ALAN:
+All the used simulations are located in the `orca_nav` package.
+These are slight modifications of those found in the `multi_robot_stage`.
+Feel free to change these.

+The actual ALAN code can be found in `collvoid/collvoid_local_planner/src`.
+In `collvoid_local_planner.cpp` is where we call the ALAN/ORCA calcuations.
+Specifically line 660.
+The `ROSAgent.cpp` file is where the majority of the code is.
+Of interest are the methods: initAsMe, computeNewVelocity(specifically line 234 - 284), Boltzmann, addNextTimeStep and computeActionAverages.

+There should be sufficent comments for those parts in the code, but prior knowlegde to the ALAN algorithm is assumed.

+Some of the properties used are defined in the header files `ROSAgent.h` and `Agent.h`.